 Closing the Permit

-A Certificate of Occupancy will be required to be issued to finalize this permit.
+A Certificate of Occupancy (CO) will be required to be issued to finalize this permit.
 Please provide 3 business day notice to the Building Counter to ensure that all departments have sufficient time to review your request.

 For a Certificate of Occupancy to be requested: